Landfill Methane Outreach Program

 How can landfill gas be used for energy?

-Of the 2,400 or so currently operating or recently closed municipal solid waste landfills in the United States, more than 550 have LFG utilization projects.
-However, EPA estimates that as many as 540 additional landfills could cost-effectively have their methane turned into an energy resource, producing enough electricity to power nearly 716,000 homes across the United States.
-That is equivalent to the annual greenhouse gas emissions from more than 10 million passenger vehicles.
+Of the 2,400 or so currently operating or recently closed municipal solid waste landfills in the United States, more than 570 have LFG utilization projects.
+However, EPA estimates that as many as 450 additional landfills could cost-effectively have their methane turned into an energy resource, producing enough electricity to power 500,000 homes across the United States.

 What are the economic benefits of using landfill gas as a resource?